Beat-in-our-hearts/diff-gaussian-rasterization-semantic-slam/README.md

 # Render Depth image and feature map

+a depth image buffer and a feature buffer were created just like the RGB image.

 # Gradient for camera pos and rot $T_{Cw}$

+for camera pos:

+# Gradient for Depth image and feature map

 <section class="section" id="BibTeX">
   <div class="container is-max-desktop content">